 Getting to your Hotel

-Once you arrive, most Hakuba accommodation providers, like the Hakuba Gateway Hotel, will be able to pick you up, but make sure to ask in advance.
-SkiJapan.com consultants can arrange everything for you, and if you’re staying at the Hakuba Gateway Hotel, a SkiJapan.com van and rep will be there waiting for you.
+Once you arrive, most Hakuba accommodation providers will be able to pick you up, but make sure to ask in advance.
+SkiJapan.com consultants can arrange everything for you, and if you’re staying at the Hakuba Gateway Hotel or the Grand Phenix Hakuba, a SkiJapan.com van and rep will be there waiting for you.